COVID-19 pandemic in Boston: Vaccine policies

+Municipal eviction moratorium and other housing payment policy

+In late August 2021, after the United States Supreme Court overturned the federal eviction moratorium, Acting Mayor Janey announced a municipal moratorium, which would remain in effect indefinitely until the executive director of the Boston Public Health Commission rescinded it.
+It banned landlords and homeowners from serving or enforcing evictions on city residents, except in cases which involve, "serious violations of the terms of the tenancy that impair the health and safety of other building residents or immediately adjacent neighbors."
+At the same time, Janey announced that she would direct the Department of Neighborhood Development to use $5 million of federal pandemic relief funds to create a "Foreclosure Prevention Fund" to help homeowners behind on payment to cover their expenses.

 Societal effects

 Food supplies and supermarkets

 Panic buying, especially since March 11, led to shortages of some products, as well as causing crowds at grocery stores as early in the day as 7:00 a.m.
 Pandemic supplies like sanitizing supplies and masks remained difficult to get for weeks.
 Grocery retailers, as required by state law, offered older and more vulnerable people a time in the early morning when they could shop separately.
 Later, emergency orders required grocery stores to implement stricter measures, including limiting the number of people allowed inside stores at a time, and marking queues to maintain social distancing.
 They installed plastic guards to reduce contact between customers and cashiers, and designated some aisles one-way.
 By the end of May, grocery stores started expanding hours, with toilet paper back on shelves, but home baking supplies like yeast and flour in low quantity.

 The Greater Boston Food Bank said that it experienced double the normal demand for food, distributing more food per month than it ever had before.
 It also said that because food donations from restaurants and grocery stores plummeted, it was spending about 50 times as much money to buy food, though the Massachusetts government provided cash assistance, and the federal government provided surplus food purchased from farmers (the Coronavirus Food Assistance Program).